RoyARG02/pythonNoob/README.md

 *P.S:
 - Since I have some background with C/C++ programming, I may involuntarily compare some concepts discussed here with that of in C/C++.
-- Please ignore the typos in the commented sections without making any faces. :P*
+- Please ignore the typos in the commented sections without making any faces.*